Latur district: District Magistrate/Collector

-list of District Magistrate / Collector

 History

 Latur has an ancient history, which probably dates to the Rashtrakuta period.
 It was home to a branch of Rashtrakutas which ruled the Deccan 753-973 AD.
 The first Rashtrakuta king Dantidurga was from Lattalur, probably the ancient name for Latur.
 Anecdotally, Ratnapur is mentioned as a name for Latur.

-The King Amoghavarsha of Avinash developed Latur city, originally the native place of the Rashtrakutas.
+The King Amoghavarsha of Rashtrakuta developed Latur city, originally the native place of the Rashtrakutas.
 The Rashtrakutas who succeeded the Chalukyas of Badami in 753 AD called themselves the residents of Lattalur.

 It was, over the centuries, ruled by the Satavahanas, the Sakas, the Chalukyas, the Yadavas of Devgiri, the Delhi Sultans, the Bahamani rulers of South India, Adilshahi, and the Mughals.